-Life Stage and/or Need Biophysical Attributes Reference All life processes (Hibernation, Nesting, Shelter, Thermoregulation, Foraging, Mating, Movement) Forest edge habitat15 with full (>60%) canopy cover adjacent to open or semi-open habitat.
+Life Stage and/or Need • All life processes (Hibernation, Nesting, Shelter, Thermoregulation, Foraging, Mating, Movement) Forest edge habitat16 with full (>60%) canopy cover adjacent to open or semi-open habitat.
 Early to mid-successional vegetation communities that are dry (little moisture) with open (<25%) to semi-open (25-40%) canopy cover.
 Habitat types may include, but are not limited to, the following examples: Savannas; Meadows; Old fields; Alvars; Thickets; Woodland; and, Edges of hedgerows, riparian vegetation strips bordering canals, shallow ditches adjacent to roadways, and shoreline.
 Porchuk 1996; Porchuk and Prevett 1999; Carfagno and Weatherhead 2006; Willson and Cunnington 2015 Shelter Presence of features that facilitate shedding, thermoregulation, digestion and protection from predators.
 Features are typically located in areas with high exposure to sunlight and limited canopy cover, and may include, but are not limited to: Living or dead vegetation on the ground or in trees, large flat rocks, piles or accumulations of rock and soil (naturally occurring).
-Human refuse such as sheet metal and wooden boards (non-naturally occurring16).
+Human refuse such as sheet metal and wooden boards (non-naturally occurring17).
+Porchuk 1996; Willson and Cunnington 2015 Nesting Features are typically located in areas exposed to sunlight most of the day, and on Pelee Island are often restricted to the shoreline areas.
+Features can include 18 : Fallen decaying logs; Large rocks; or Mounds of decaying organic matter.
 Porchuk 1996; Willson and Cunnington 2015

-15 The definition of edge habitat corresponds with the definition used in the habitat analyses of Porchuk (1996).
+16 The definition of edge habitat corresponds with the definition used in the habitat analyses of Porchuk (1996).
 Edge habitat is defined as occurring within five metres of the interface between the two adjoining communities (e.g., forest-field).
 For example, where a forest transitions to an open habitat, the edge community would extend five metres into the forest and five metres into the open habitat.

-16 Non-naturally occurring features are human-constructed or maintained structures with a primary purpose other than providing habitat for wildlife.
+17 Non-naturally occurring features are human-constructed or maintained structures with a primary purpose other than providing habitat for wildlife.